 The most common party found liable in dog bite injury cases is the dog owner.
 Whether a dog owner can be held liable for their dog’s actions can vary depending on the details of each case.

 However, in many states, dog owners can typically be held liable regardless of whether they were aware of their dog’s tendency to bite or become violent.

 Determining liability in a dog bite personal injury case won’t be the same for every situation.
 Liability can depend on several personal and locational factors.

 The most common factors affecting liability in dog bite injury cases include:

-- trespassing: Under circumstances of trespassing, where you have been bitten by a dog on the owner’s private property, the dog owner may not be judged liable for injuries sustained as a result of their dog’s behavior.
+- trespassing: Under circumstances of trespassing, where you have been bitten by a dog on the owner’s private property, the dog owner may not be held liable for injuries sustained as a result of their dog’s behavior.
 However, there may be exceptions to this general rule, such as when the victim is under the age of six.

 - negligence: Dog owners can be found liable for dog bite injuries if the injury occurred as a result of negligence or recklessness.
 An example may be a dog owner who fails to follow local or state leash laws.
 To prove negligence, a plaintiff must be able to provide evidence supporting their position that the defendant’s failure to follow these laws or regulations directly resulted in their injury.